sukritsangvong/drum-classification-notebook/README.md

 ### Note:
-    Drum_Dataset = audio data used in the project displayAudio = audio data used in the Notebook README.md
+    Drum_Dataset = audio data used in the project displayAudio = modified audio data used in the Notebook README.md
     drumCNN.html = the project in HTML form drumCNN.ipynb = the project in a Notebook form